A trip to Italy has something for everyone: artistic masterpieces, ancient history, amazing food, fabulous landscapes and local folklore.

 Where to stay in Milan

-This 299-room hotel near the Central Station is close to a number of the City’s attractions; “La Scala” Opera House, the Sforzesco Castle and”Golden Triangle” (Quadrilatero Della Moda).
+NYX Hotel Milan: This 299-room hotel near the Central Station is close to a number of the City’s attractions; “La Scala” Opera House, the Sforzesco Castle and”Golden Triangle” (Quadrilatero Della Moda).
 There is a bar, restaurant, gym, and Wi-Fi.
 Click here for more information and to check the latest prices.

-This 104-room hotel takes up four 18th Century buildings in Quadrilatero della Moda.
+Mandarin Oriental Milano: This 104-room hotel takes up four 18th Century buildings in Quadrilatero della Moda.
 Its elegant décor, spa, pool and gym, and excellent service combine with a Michelin-starred restaurant, one of two in the hotel, to provide a memorable stay in Milan, no matter how brief.
 Click here for more information and to check the latest prices.

 You can also check my one day Milan itinerary.

 Book your flight in the afternoon to be able to enjoy an unmissable artistic masterpiece also included in the UNESCO’s World Heritage List: The Last Supper by Leonardo da Vinci.
 It is kept in the Cenacolo Vinciano, which is part of the monastery of Santa Maria delle Grazie.
 Visitors are admitted a few days a week and in small groups, so plan your visit in advance (Last Supper, Leonardo Da Vinci | Cenacolo Vinciano Official Website).
 As an alternative, take a guided tour.